-Amounts reported for governmental activities in the statement of activities are different because of the following:
+Amounts reported for governmental activities in the statement of activities are different because:

-Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds as follows:

-Taxes (12,562)

-The issuance of long-term debt provides current financial resources to governmental funds, while repayment of the principal of long-term obligations consumes the current financial resources of governmental funds.
+Net change in fund balance - total governmental fund \$ (1,160,961) Some revenue reported in the statement of activities do not provide current financial resources in the governmental fund (10,319) The issuance of long-term debt (e.g. bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.

-Amortization of bond premium5,023Accrued interest2,037Principal payments1,255,000
+Amortization of bond premium 5,023 Accrued interest 3,011 Principal payments 1,294,000 Changes in net position of governmental activities \$ 130,754